santiagoaldanondo/third-proyect-api/README.md

 A user needs to be able to:

 1. Sign up and login.
-2. Create one or several accounts.
+2. Create one account.
-3. Assign more users/workers to accounts.
+3. Assign more users/workers to the account.
-4. Create, modeify and delete timetables dates for an account by setting rules for days of the month, days of the week and duration of the date.
+4. Create, modify and delete timetables dates for an account by setting rules for days of the month, days of the week and duration of the date.
 5. Delete existing timetable dates.
 6. Create, modify and delete suppliers.
 7. Create, modify and delete services.
-8. Relate services to suppliers and set prices for the combination service + supplier.
+8. Relate services to suppliers and set prices for the combination service + supplier -> Allow uploading files?
 9. Create, modify and delete clients.
 10. Relate clients to a supplier.
 11. Assign a client, a service and a user/worker to a timetable date.
 12. Modify existing dates (client + service + worker).
 13. Get reports of the invoices per month, client, user/worker and supplier.
+14. Users should only have access to resources inside their account.

 ## Main technologies used